vsnrain/NativeDisplayBrightness/Readme.md

 # NativeDisplayBrightness

-This is a fork of [https://github.com/tomun/NativeDisplayBrightness](https://github.com/tomun/NativeDisplayBrightness) by Benno Krauss.
+This is a fork of [https://github.com/Bensge/NativeDisplayBrightness](https://github.com/Bensge/NativeDisplayBrightness) by Benno Krauss.

 *Control your desktop monitor brightness just like on a MacBook!*

 ![native brightness UI](nativeUI.png)

-This a utility application to control monitor brightness with the increase brightness key (F1) and decrease brightness (F2) keys on an Apple keyboard.
+This is a utility application to control monitor brightness with the increase brightness key <kbd>🔆/F1</kbd> and decrease brightness <kbd>🔅/F2</kbd> keys on an Apple keyboard.
 It utilizes DDC/CI, but this app doesn't have the freezing issues that similar aplications tend to suffer from.

 This app also shows the **native** system UI when changing brightness!
 It uses the private `BezelServices` framework for this.